Are you looking for the best Kilimanjaro packing list? You’ve come to the right place!

 Sleeping bag (-5)

-You need a good quality sleeping bag to keep you warm in the evenings.
-You’ll be camping and it can get pretty icy as you get to the camps further up.
-I highly recommend a 4 season sleeping bag with a rating of -5.
+You’ll be camping, and it can get pretty icy as you get to the camps further up.

-This should be provided by your tour operator so confirm before buying your own.
+This should be provided by your tour operator, so confirm before buying your own.

-1 x sleeping bag liner
+1 sleeping bag liner

-A sleeping bag liner provides an extra layer of warmth in case you get cold at night.
-It’s small and light and I used mine every night.
+A sleeping bag liner like this provides an extra layer of warmth in case you get cold at night.

-Kilimanjaro packing list: Accessories
+Kilimanjaro equipment list: Accessories

 UV protective sunglasses

 You’ll need to include a pair of good-quality UV protective sunglasses on your packing list for Kilimanjaro.
-Snow goggles are not necessary!

-Headlamp (and an extra set of batteries)
+Headlamp (and spare batteries)

 Don’t forget your headlamp for walking around the campsite at night.
-And of course, you’ll need one for your summit climb as you start hiking at 1 am.

 Trekking poles

-Trekking poles are yet another item that some people use, others don’t.
+Trekking poles are yet another item that some people use; others don’t.

 It’s important to get durable and lightweight poles.
 But you don’t need anything fancy.
+These ones here are perfect.

-4 x packing cubes (different sizes)
+4 packing cubes (different sizes)

-Your duffle bag will be filled with all your clothing, toiletries, and personal items and you will have to pack and unpack it every day.
-This is time-consuming (and even worse when you’re tired, cold, and grumpy!)
+Your duffle bag will be filled with all your clothing, toiletries, and personal items, which you will pack and unpack every day.

 Top tip: If you were thinking of using Ziplock bags to separate your items, think again.
-Single-use plastic is illegal on the mountain so bear this in mind when packing for Kilimanjaro.
+Single-use plastic is illegal on the mountain, so bear this in mind when packing for Kilimanjaro.

-1 x padlock
+1 padlock

 It’s a good idea to keep your big duffle bag locked when it’s not with you.
-A combination lock works best as you don’t need a key.

 Kilimanjaro packing list: Electronics

-20 000 mAH Powerbank
+20 000 mAH Powerbank for Kilimanjaro

 GoPro with charger and spare battery